 Frequently Asked Questions

-New out-of-pocket (OOP) and premium cost-sharing terms and benefit eligibility standards for active school employees go into effect on January 1, 2021, in accordance with the terms and conditions of the resolution of statewide negotiations conducted by the Commission of Public School Employee Health Benefits (hereafter, “statewide negotiations”).
+Out-of-pocket (OOP) and premium cost-sharing terms and benefit eligibility standards for active public-school employees are governed by the terms and conditions of statewide negotiations conducted by the Commission of Public School Employee Health Benefits (hereafter, “statewide negotiations”).

-This FAQ resource is to help employees prepare for open enrollment in the fall of 2020, whether they stay in the VEHI benefit plan they have now or choose a different one.
-Our chief focus is out-of-pocket cost-sharing and health spending accounts (HRAs, HSAs, and FSAs - Learn more about Healthcare Spending Accounts below, or in our Guidance document).
-We will, however, speak briefly to premium contributions and eligibility standards for benefit coverage beginning January 1, 2021.
+This FAQ resource is to help employees understand their VEHI benefit plan options.
+Our chief focus is out-of-pocket cost-sharing and health spending accounts (HRAs, HSAs, and FSAs).
+We will, however, speak briefly to premium contributions and eligibility standards for benefit coverage.

-No. School employees will have access to the same four plans in 2021 as they did in 2020.
-You can review the plans here, scroll down and select your employee type.
+No. The VEHI plans are not changing.
+School employees will have access to the same four plans in 2023 as they did in 2022.
+You can review the plans here.

-Three categories of active school employees are presently affected by the outcome of statewide negotiations:
+Three categories of active PUBLIC school employees are impacted by the outcome of statewide negotiations:

 a.
 Licensed teachers: Employees of Vermont school districts and supervisory unions providing employment services that require a professional teacher’s license from the Vermont Agency of Education;

 b.
-Licensed administrators: Employees of Vermont school districts and supervisory unions providing employment services that require a professional administrator’s license from the Vermont Agency of Education;
+Licensed administrators (except for superintendents): Employees of Vermont school districts and supervisory unions providing employment services that require a professional administrator’s license from the Vermont Agency of Education.
+(Superintendents are exempt from the terms of statewide bargaining.)

 c.
-Support Staff: Employees of Vermont school districts and supervisory unions defined as “municipal employees” in 21 V.S.A.
+Non-Licensed support staff: Employees of Vermont school districts and supervisory unions defined as “municipal employees” in 21 V.S.A.
 Section 1722 and who provide employment services that do not require a license from the Vermont Agency of Education.

-If you are a licensed teacher or a licensed administrator, click here to learn the amounts of out-of-pocket cost-sharing that begin on January 1, 2021 – what your employer will contribute to an HRA or HSA, how contributions will be structured, and what you, the employee, will be obligated to pay when you receive care.
+If you are a licensed teacher or a licensed administrator (minus superintendents), click here to learn the amounts of out-of-pocket cost-sharing that you are eligible for – what your employer will contribute to an HRA or HSA, how contributions will be structured, and what you, the employee, will be obligated to pay when you receive care.

-If you are non-licensed, educational support personnel covered by the terms of statewide negotiations as discussed above, click here to learn the amounts of out-of-pocket cost-sharing that go into effect on January 1, 2021 – what your employer will contribute to an HRA or HSA, how contributions will be structured, and what you, the employee, will be obligated to pay when you receive care.
+If you are a non-licensed, support-staff employee, click here to learn the amounts of out-of-pocket cost-sharing– what your employer will contribute to an HRA or HSA, how contributions will be structured, and what you, the employee, will be obligated to pay when you receive care.

-6. May I elect an HRA with any of the four VEHI Plans?
+4. May I still elect an HRA with any of the four VEHI Plans?

-7. May I elect an HSA with an employer contribution with both the VEHI CDHP options – Gold CDHP and Silver CDHP?
+5. May I still elect an HSA with an employer contribution with the Silver CDHP?

-No. Under the terms of statewide negotiations, if you have an HSA now and wish to retain it with an employer contribution, or if you want to open an HSA for the first time with an employer contribution, you must enroll in the Silver CDHP.
+Yes.
+Under the terms of statewide negotiations, if you want to contribute to an HSA with an employer contribution, you must enroll in the Silver CDHP.

 An employer contribution to an HSA is not permitted under the terms of statewide negotiations with enrollment in the Gold CDHP.

-9. May I still elect a Flexible Spending Account (FSA), with an HRA, in 2021?
+7. May I elect a Flexible Spending Account (FSA), with an HRA?

 Yes, provided your collective bargaining agreement or school district employment policies permit such an election.

-10. May I elect a LIMITED PURPOSE Flexible Spending Account (FSA) with an HSA in 2021?
+8. May I elect a LIMITED PURPOSE Flexible Spending Account (FSA) with an HSA?

 Yes, if your collective bargaining agreement or district employment policies permit such an election.

-11. Will my VEHI benefit plan selection in 2021 come with a debit card for Rx expenses and auto-pay to provider for medical claims if I choose a Health Reimbursement Arrangement (HRA)?
+9. Will my VEHI benefit plan selection come with a debit card for Rx expenses and auto-pay to provider for medical claims if I choose a Health Reimbursement Arrangement (HRA)?

-12. Will my VEHI benefit plan selection in 2021 come with a debit card for Rx expenses and auto-pay to providers for medical claims if I choose a Health Savings Account (HSA)?
+10. Will my VEHI benefit plan selection come with a debit card for Rx expenses and auto-pay to providers for medical claims if I choose a Health Savings Account (HSA)?

 An HSA is an employee-owned account; thus, access to a debit card and auto-pay to providers will be made by the employee.
-Third Party Administrators (TPAs – see page 8 more information), who administer health spending accounts, have a variety of capabilities and options, and access to a debit card and auto-pay to providers will depend on the TPA under contract to your school district.
+Third Party Administrators (TPAs), who administer health spending accounts, have a variety of capabilities and options, and access to a debit card and auto-pay to providers will depend on the TPA under contract to your school district.

 Yes.
 There are requirements to qualify for domestic partnership coverage.
-To learn more about the requirements, and any tax implications, please contact your central office staff.
+To learn more about them, please contact your central office staff.

-Please speak with your human resources personnel or, if your work position is covered by a collective bargaining agreement, with a local union representative to understand how premium contributions by school districts will be structured beginning January 1, 2021, for licensed employees and non-licensed, non-exempt staff.
+Please speak with your human resources personnel or, if your work position is covered by a collective bargaining agreement, with a local union representative to understand how premium contributions by school districts will be structured, for licensed employees and non-licensed, non-exempt staff.
 Before signing up for a VEHI plan, know what your out-of-pocket costs and premium contributions will be.

 If you are an exempt, non-licensed, support staff person, speak with your superintendent or supervisor about your premium contributions.

-15. Where can I find a general overview on all four VEHI plans and my 2021 options for choosing an HRA, HSA and FSA with these plans?
+13. Where can I find a general overview on all four VEHI plans and options for choosing an HRA, HSA and FSA with these plans?

-Please click here to find our 2021 decision support site which includes an overview of the four VEHI benefit plans and how they integrate with HRAs, HSAs and FSAs beginning in 2021, in line with the terms of statewide negotiations, based on your employee segment.
+Please click here to find an overview of the four VEHI benefit plans and how they integrate with HRAs, HSAs and FSAs, in line with the terms of statewide negotiations, based on your employee segment.

-In 2021, whether you elect to stay in VEHI health plan you have now or elect a different one, or you are enrolling in a VEHI plan for the first time, you will select one or more health spending accounts with your plan choice.
+In 2023, whether you elect to stay in VEHI health plan you have now or choose a different one, or if you are enrolling in a VEHI plan for the first time, you will select one or more health spending accounts with your plan choice.

-IRS regulations governing these accounts vary in some aspects – for example, (a) you can have both an HRA and an FSA together, or separately; (b) you can elect an HSA alone or with a Limited Purpose FSA, but you cannot pair an HSA with a regular FSA, etc.
+IRS regulations governing these accounts vary in some aspects – for example, (a) you can have both an HRA and an FSA together, or separately; (b) you can elect an HSA alone or with a Limited Purpose FSA; (c) but you cannot pair an HSA with a regular FSA, etc.

-Before making a decision, please “do your homework” on these spending accounts, with the help of your human resources personnel and, especially, your school district’s Third Party Administrator.
-Your employer’s TPA can help you understand what is important to know about HRAs, HSAs and FSAs.
+Before making a decision, please “do your homework” on these spending accounts with the help of your human resources personnel and, especially, your school district’s Third Party Administrator.
+Your employer’s TPA will help you understand what is important to know about HRAs, HSAs and FSAs.
+Click here for our full Guidance Document.

 Health Spending Accounts 101